 Nous was engaged by the RUN to understand the economic contribution of the member universities to their regional economies.
 This included understanding what contributions could quantified and considered as evidence of the universities impact, such as the number of graduates settled in the region or growth of knowledge and skills.

-We used a tried and tested computable general equilibrium (CGE) model which determined what would happen if these universities did not exist in their regions.
+We used a tried and tested computable general equilibrium (CGE) model that determined what would happen if these universities did not exist in their regions.
 This counterfactual provided powerful answers to determine the economic impact of the RUN.
 Nous worked closely with academics from the Centre of Policy Studies to ensure valid results.

 Nous found universities spend $1.59 billion and students spend $480 million in campus regions.
-RUN universities deliver an additional $1.7 billion to real GDP in their regional economies, through growing the skilled workforce in the regions and increasing wages; driving demand through increases in private and government consumption and international and interstate exports; and contributing to industry through research and knowledge capital.
+The RUN universities deliver an additional $1.7 billion to real GDP in their regional economies, through growing the skilled workforce in the regions and increasing wages; driving demand through increases in private and government consumption and international and interstate exports; and contributing to industry through research and knowledge capital.

 Find out how Nous can help address your organisation's most complex challenges